bryanlundberg/NexusTimer/README.md

 </div>

-## What's the difference?
+## What's new?

-### Cool Stats
-We like to find interesting data about you by extracting meaning from your training sessions, not like a conventional timer.

 ### Metrics by cube
 We have included what I called the **"Category Aggregation Principle."** To empower speedcubers to compute and analyze statistics not just for individual categories but also for each individual cube within the same category without affect or modify overall calculations.

+### Unique Cross and X-Cross trainer
+We are the only tool online that offer cross and x-cross solutions.

+Each scramble 3x3 offers: 4 cross and 4 x-cross solutions In this last case, each X-cross solution represents the slot where your first F2L pair would be placed.

+- 1st x-cross option => Front - Left
+- 2nd x-cross option => Back  - Left
+- 3rd x-cross option => Back  - Right
+- 4th x-cross option => Front - Right

+At the moment only works for Yellow layer.

 ### No more DNF
 Who likes?
 We won't cover calculations using DNF, instead delete the solve or add you a +2 penalty.

 ### Portability
-Although our main emphasis lies in providing an exceptional experience for desktop training, we are actively working towards expanding this functionality to meet the requirements of mobile users.

-### Modern design
-Our user interface draws significant inspiration from Twisty Timer, aiming to deliver a comparable and user-friendly experience for desktop users.
+Being able to transfer all your previous solves is of the utmost importance to us.
+We are currently working to add support from timers such as csTimer, Twisty Timer, and Cubedesk backups.

-This is what makes unique and versatile **Nexus Timer**.
+This is what makes unique and versatile **Nexus Timer** 💪

 ![rainbow](https://raw.githubusercontent.com/bryanlundberg/NexusTimer/main/.github/images/rainbow.png)